kubevirt/kubevirt-ansible/CONTRIBUTING.md

 ## KubeVirt Ansible repository structure and roles

-This section will describe the current repository structure and give a short example of existing role for KubeVirt.
+This section will describe the current repository structure and give a short example of an existing role for KubeVirt.

 ### Roles Structure